-3.5.
+3.4.4.5.
 Procedure to Apply Results of Enclosure Air Leakage Test

-3.5.1.
-If the results of the building enclosure air leakage test are to be used for conducting an energy rating or assessing compliance with a building enclosure leakage limit, then the corrected airflow determined using a one-point test shall be adjusted using Equation 5a or 5b.
+3.4.1.4.5.1.
+If the results of the building or Dwelling Unit enclosure air leakage test are to be used for conducting an energy rating or assessing compliance with a building or Dwelling Unit enclosure leakage limit, then the corrected airflow determined using a one-point test shall be adjusted using Equation 5a or 5b.

-$$Adjusted\ CFM50 = 1.1\ x\ Corrected\ CFM50 \tag{5a}$$
+$$Adjusted\ CFM50 = 1.1\ x\ Corrected\ CFM50$$ (5a)